 Closing Costs typically include fees related to title search and insurance, document preparation, attorney fees, appraisals, and any other relevant work that is done to secure your loan.
 Closing costs are due at the time of closing, and usually costs approximately 3% of your total loan amount.
 Remember that closing costs don’t include additional items that you will be responsible for, like homeowner’s insurance, mortgage insurance, and property taxes.

 3. Debt-to-Income Ratio (DTI)

-Your Debt-to-Income Ratio is calculated by diving your monthly debt payments by your gross monthly income.
-Monthly debt payments include things like credit cards, car loan, student loans, and any other additional monthly expenses.
+Your Debt-to-Income Ratio is calculated by dividing your monthly debt payments by your gross monthly income.
+Monthly debt payments include things like credit cards, car loans, student loans, and any other additional monthly expenses.
 Your gross monthly income is what you earn before taxes.
 When divided, your Debt-to-Income Ratio is expressed as a percentage.
 Typically, monthly mortgage payments should not exceed approximately 30% of your gross monthly income.
 Discover your DTI with our Debt-to-Income Calculator.

 4. Down Payment

 Down Payments often range anywhere from 5% to 20%.
 Some loan programs can require as little as 0% down, based on a variety of factors.
 You can learn more about the different types of Loan Programs here.
 Your down payment covers the difference between your loan amount and the purchase price.
 The benefit of a larger down payment is eliminating your PMI, or Mortgage Insurance, number 6 on our list!

 Escrow refers to funds that you deposit with a third party, that are held until a specific date or condition is met.
 When you make an offer on a home, your down payment will typically go to an escrow account while you finalized negotiations with the home seller.
 Mortgage lenders will also require a percentage of yearly taxes to be held in an escrow account which is maintained by the lender.